 Our Vision for Languages

-Languages Curriculum Map
+MFL Curriculum Map

 At SS Philip and James’ Primary School we believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop communication skills including key skills of speaking and listening and extends their knowledge of how language works.
 Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.

 From September 2014, Languages have been a statutory part of the National Curriculum at KS2 and above.
 SS Philip and James’ Primary School recognises the value of this initiative and provides age-appropriate Primary Languages learning opportunities for all children throughout the school.
 The focus language in our school is Spanish.